SODALITE-EU/ide/README.md

 ## IDE Installation from the Sodalite IDE update site
 ### Add Software sites for Sodalite IDE and dependencies
 1. In Eclipse, select the menu option: *Help/Install New Software...*.
-Click on the *Add* button.
-In the dialog, give the name *"SODALITE IDE"* and the following update site location: https://sodalite-eu.github.io/ide/.
+Click on the *Add* button at the right of the *Work with* row.
+In the dialog, give the name *Sirius-XText integration* and the following update site location: https://altran-mde.github.io/xtext-sirius-integration.io/p2/.
 Then, click on *Add* button.
+2. Back to the *Install* wizard, click again on the *Add* button at the right of the *Work with* row.
+In the dialog, give the name *"SODALITE IDE* and the following update site location: https://sodalite-eu.github.io/ide/.
 ![Dialog to add the SODALITE repository](images/Sodalite_Repository_Wizard.png)

-2. Following the same procedure as before add the following external software repositories to your list of software sites:
-Name: Sirius-XText integration, Location: https://altran-mde.github.io/xtext-sirius-integration.io/p2/
 3. Make sure that in the *Install software* dialog window, in the *Work with* combo box, you select the *SODALITE IDE* entry.
 In the below panel, mark the *SODALITE IDE* checkbox.
 Be sure the chekbox *Contact all updates sites during install to find required software* is selected.
 Click twice the *Next* button.
 Accept the license, and finish the dialog.
 When prompted, accept.
 Restart Eclipse once the SODALITE IDE has been installed.

 ![Dialog to select the SODALITE features to install](images/Sodalite_Installation_Wizard.png)